 - The presence of a Codemirror script to better view the CSS code and customize it.

-- The ability to add a slideshow of images and preview the page appearance via the WordPress administration.
+- The possibility to add a slideshow of images and preview the page appearance via the WordPress administration.

 What I liked less

-- It lacks a contact form to retrieve the email addresses of its visitors.
+- No contact form to get the email addresses of the visitors.

 Not forgetting the activation of Google Analytics or an insert for a newsletter.

-The good points of Coming Soon and Maintenance Mode
+Pros of Site Offline Or Coming Soon Or Maintenance Mode

 What I liked less